QuineDot/rust-learning/src/misc-default-param.md

 This includes variable type ascription, implementation headers, type parameter fields themselves, and qualified path types.

-In type position, you can only elide default parameters.
-Elided default parameters are replaced by their default types (or `const` values) specifically (i.e. not inference variables).
+In type position, you can only elide defaulted parameters.
+Elided defaulted parameters are replaced by their default types (or `const` values) specifically (i.e. not inference variables).

 Let's see some examples: